zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding.md

 This process is separate from onboarding to Azure.

-<a name="portal-extensions-for-developers-development-phases-public-preview"></a>
+<a name="portal-extensions-development-phases-public-preview"></a>
 ### Public Preview

 The public preview state assumes that the extension met the exit criteria for the private preview phase, and that the private preview phase  validated the business model of the service.

-In the public preview state, the extension undergoes more development and review, and it can be used by all customers in Azure portal.
+In the public preview state, the extension undergoes more development and review, and it can be used by all customers in Azure Portal.
 The exit criteria for the public preview state are the same as the exit criteria for the private preview state, except for Usability.
 Public Preview requires extensions to have a score of 7/10, whereas GA requires extensions to have a score of 8/10.
 An extension that meets the exit criteria with this public audience can be moved from public preview to Global Availability.
 The criteria that are used to validate promoting the extension out of the public preview state are located at [Exit Criteria and Quality Metrics](portalfx-extensions-exitCriteria.md).

 The icon to the right of the extension indicates whether the extension is in the private preview state or the public preview state, as in the following image.

  ![alt-text](../media/portalfx-extensions-onboarding/previewMode.png "Private Preview State")

-<a name="portal-extensions-for-developers-development-phases-global-availability"></a>
+<a name="portal-extensions-development-phases-global-availability"></a>
 ### Global Availability

 The global availability state assumes that the extension met the exit criteria for the public preview phase, and that the public  preview phase validated the business model of the service.